-The CrossFit craze is getting stronger and stronger by the day.
+This craze is getting stronger and stronger by the day.

-CrossFit unapologetically works on making you proficient in ten general physical skills: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, agility, balance, coordination, and accuracy.
+This workout unapologetically works on making you proficient in ten general physical skills: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, agility, balance, coordination, and accuracy.

 Understand that CrossFit, like every other discipline, carries with it risks and rewards.
 Watching it looks like fun, but is it really for you?

-No two days or WODs (workout of the day) are likely to be the same in your progression through CrossFit training.
+When trying to become the newest CrossFit athlete, you’ll notice that no two days or WODs (workout of the day) are likely to be the same in your progression through CrossFit training.

 If the idea of hitting the same routine every session is enough to make you snooze, then you’ll be in your element here.